harryy-he/finqual/README.md

 ## Functions
 First, import the package using:
 ```
-from import finqual as fq
+from finqual import finqual as fq
 ```
 From there, use a "Ticker" class to call the desired stock and the desired financial statement.
 For example:
 ```